 The challenge of EDI

 EDI, or Electronic Data Interchange, has always been a challenging domain for organisations to support.
 EDI standards cover a wide range of industries, from supply chain to medical to financial services, and these standards rapidly evolve and change over time, thus requiring constant maintenance.
-The sheer cost of maintaining standards is high, not only for organizations but also for EDI software vendors who struggle to keep up.
-The expensive fees charged by standards organizations and rapidly evolving releases are the main reasons there are no high quality open source EDI tools in the community.
+The sheer cost of maintaining standards is high, not only for organisations but also for EDI software vendors who struggle to keep up.
+The expensive fees charged by standards organisations and rapidly evolving releases are the main reasons there are no high quality open source EDI tools in the community.

 Traditionally, large monolithic proprietary Enterprise Application Integration (EAI) suites included a parser/transformation engine and tooling at their heart.
 GUI-based mapping tools were the go-to tool of choice for EDI teams, who could focus on field-level mapping and basic field manipulation using a dedicated graphical mapping tool.
 As companies began to move away from an EAI architecture to an Agile Integration (Microservices) approach, a large gap formed in the market for supporting EDI.
 An example of agile integration is Apache Camel – an open source, lightweight, library for implementing Enterprise Integration Patterns (EIP).
 Unfortunately, Apache Camel and its competitors have little support for EDI standards.